pilif/pilif.github.com/_posts/2013-07-12-how-to-accept-ssl-client-certificates.md

 In my use cases, I'm usually using openssl which comes with some subcommands and helper script to run as a certificate authority.
-On the Mac if you prefer a GUI, you can use Keychain Access which as all you need in the "Certificate Assistant" submenu of the application menu.
+On the Mac if you prefer a GUI, you can use Keychain Access which has all you need in the "Certificate Assistant" submenu of the application menu.

 Next, you will need the public key of your users.
 You can have them